Ghofranhijazi/Wireframe-and-Mockup/README.md

 # Wireframe and Mockup

-This repository contains the wireframes and mockups for the Coffee Shop Website project, designed to enhance customer engagement and streamline the online ordering experience.
+This repository contains the wireframes and mockups for the Coffee Shop Website project "Coffee Haven", designed to enhance customer engagement and streamline the online ordering experience.

 ## Project Description
 The Coffee Shop Website is a user-friendly platform showcasing the shop's offerings, allowing customers to browse the menu, place orders, and learn more about the brand.